Japanese destroyer Kasumi (1902): Service history

-The Japanese quickly learned of Reshitel‘nyi′s presence at Chefoo and issued orders to Japanese forces to disregard any disarmament and either capture or sink her.
-As Reshitel‘nyi′s crew was disarming her, Kasumi and the Japanese destroyer entered the port.
-According to the Russian account of the ensuing incident, a Japanese boarding party from the destroyers went aboard Reshitel‘nyi at 03:00 on 12 August, and the officer commanding the boarding party demanded that Reshitel‘nyi either surrender or put to sea within two hours and fight the Japanese destroyers in international waters.
-Roschakovsky rejected the Japanese demands, arguing that he was disarming his ship for internment in accordance with international law, that the Japanese demands violated Chinese neutrality, and that in any event Reshitel‘nyi could not get underway due to engine problems.
-The Japanese officer countered that Chinese neutrality did not protect Reshitel‘nyi, claiming that the Battle of the Yellow Sea had not yet ended because Russian ships still were in the process of fleeing the engagement and that Japan had a right to hot pursuit of Russian ships even in neutral waters under those circumstances.
-As the argument continued, the Japanese attempted to hoist their flag aboard Reshitel‘nyi, and Roschakovsky threw the Japanese officer overboard.
+The Japanese quickly learned of Reshitel'nyis presence at Chefoo and issued orders to Japanese forces to disregard any disarmament and either capture or sink her.
+As Reshitel'nyis crew was disarming her, Kasumi and the Japanese destroyer entered the port.
+According to the Russian account of the ensuing incident, a Japanese boarding party from the destroyers went aboard Reshitel'nyi at 03:00 on 12 August, and the officer commanding the boarding party demanded that Reshitel'nyi either surrender or put to sea within two hours and fight the Japanese destroyers in international waters.
+Roschakovsky rejected the Japanese demands, arguing that he was disarming his ship for internment in accordance with international law, that the Japanese demands violated Chinese neutrality, and that in any event Reshitel'nyi could not get underway due to engine problems.
+The Japanese officer countered that Chinese neutrality did not protect Reshitel'nyi, claiming that the Battle of the Yellow Sea had not yet ended because Russian ships still were in the process of fleeing the engagement and that Japan had a right to hot pursuit of Russian ships even in neutral waters under those circumstances.
+As the argument continued, the Japanese attempted to hoist their flag aboard Reshitel'nyi, and Roschakovsky threw the Japanese officer overboard.
 Roschakovsky was dragged over the side as well, and the Japanese fired shots at him in the water as he attempted to get back aboard his ship.
-Hand-to-hand combat between Russian and Japanese sailors ensued while Reshitel‘nyi′s crew set off an explosive charge in an attempt to destroy her by detonating her ammunition magazine, but the magazine did not explode and the Japanese succeeded in capturing her after about half the Russian crew and half the Japanese boarding party had been thrown overboard.
+Hand-to-hand combat between Russian and Japanese sailors ensued while Reshitel'nyis crew set off an explosive charge in an attempt to destroy her by detonating her ammunition magazine, but the magazine did not explode and the Japanese succeeded in capturing her after about half the Russian crew and half the Japanese boarding party had been thrown overboard.
 During the skirmish, two Russians were killed and four, including Roschakovsky, were wounded, while the Japanese lost two men killed and 11 wounded.
-The men in the water eventually swam ashore, and the Japanese, ignoring the protests of the senior Imperial Chinese Navy officer at Chefoo, towed Reshitel‘nyi to Dalniy, China, as a prize.
+The men in the water eventually swam ashore, and the Japanese, ignoring the protests of the senior Imperial Chinese Navy officer at Chefoo, towed Reshitel'nyi to Dalniy, China, as a prize.